Employers must provide a 'principal statement' on or before the first day of work.

 If you've not received your written statement

 You can raise the issue with your employer if you've not received the written statement by the time it's due.
-It's a good idea to do this informally at first by talking to your employer.
+It's a good idea to do this informally at first by talking with your employer.

 If you know the written statement exists but you've not received it, you can also make a formal 'subject access request'.